jonase/eastwood/README.next.md

 ### Running Eastwood in a REPL

-TBD: Re-check and update these instructions before 0.1.5 release, and preferably make the 'API' something closer to what I'm willing to commit to longer term, while still marking it experimental.

 This is _experimental_.
-Before you try it, note that Eastwood does these steps:
+Before you try it, note that Eastwood does these things:

-* analyzes the source code you give it
+* Reads and analyzes the source code you specify.
-* generates _new_ forms from the analysis results.
+* Generates _new_ forms from the analysis results.
 Note: if there are bugs, these new forms might not be identical to the original source code.
 * Calls `eval` on the generated forms.

-Hopefully you can see from this the possibility of Eastwood bugs leading to incorrect Clojure code being loaded into a running JVM.
+Hopefully you can see from this that Eastwood bugs, especially in the portion up to generating new forms to be evaluated, could lead to incorrect Clojure code being loaded into a running JVM.

 If you want to run Eastwood in this way to avoid starting up a new JVM every time you lint your code, I recommend doing so in a separate JVM process used only for linting purposes.
 It would be foolhardy to do this in a JVM running a live production system.
-Preferably you should not even use the same JVM process where you do your ongoing testing and development work.
+Preferably you should not even use the same JVM process where you do your ongoing testing and development work, but that would be much less risky than doing it in a production JVM process.

-Merge this into your project's project.clj file first:
+Merge this into your project's `project.clj` file first:

 ```clojure
 :profiles {:dev {:dependencies [[jonase/eastwood "0.1.5" :exclusions [org.clojure/clojure]]]}}